ALVIN HENRY NEWBURY 1889–1916

 Killed in action 30th April 1916, France, age 26

 Commemorated on Arras Memorial Bay 9 and 10, Radcliffe on Trent War Memorial and Mundella School Memorial plaque (now in St Mary’s Church, Nottingham)

 Age one living in Doncaster with father William, a railway goods guard, mother, Elizabeth Eldridge and sister Gracie Daisy, four months.

 Age eleven living at 40 South Street, Doncaster with father William, 39, mother Elizabeth, 37, and sisters Grace Daisy, ten, Ada, six and brother Sydney, seven.

 The Newbury family moved to Radcliffe on Trent in the early 1900s.
 Alvin, his brother and sisters were educated at Mundella School, Collygate Road, Nottingham.

-Age 21 living at ‘Tenedos’, Cropwell Road, Radcliffe on Trent, with his family.
-He is employed as railway clerk.
-Sydney, 17, is a clerk in a lace warehouse.
-His sister Daisy (Grace), 20, is a student at University College Nottingham and his sister Ada, 16, is at Mundella school working as a pupil teacher.
+Age 21, a railway clerk, living at ‘Tenedos’, Cropwell Road, Radcliffe on Trent, with his family.
+Sydney, 17, was a clerk in a lace warehouse.
+His sister Daisy (Grace), 20, was a student at University College Nottingham and his sister Ada, 16, at Mundella school working as a pupil teacher.

 Service Number: 2770